chrisbeckett/azd9-autoonboarding/README.md

     a) Dome9 **API key
     b) Dome9 **API secret

+5) You will need the Azure Management Group construct configured against your Azure AD.
+This is so that any new subscriptions added against the Azure AD tenant are visible to the onboarding tool. **Adding the Application ID as a Contributor in the IAM Access Control blade in the Tenant Root Group will provide this capability.

 Setup
 -----
 To run the script locally, you need to set several environment variables which are then read in by the script.
 This prevents any secret keys being hard coded into the script.
 Set the following:-